Expansion-contraction duality breaking in a Planck-scale sensitive cosmological quantum simulator: Setup

 with an effective contact coupling $g_{\rm eff,0}=(g_{c,0}+2g_{d,0})/\sqrt{2\pi}d_{z,0}$, and where $w[z]= ze^{\frac{z^2}{2}}(1-\erf(z/\sqrt{2}))$.
 The derivatives ($\dot{f}=\partial_{\tau}f$) above are with respect to the scaling time $\tau=\int b^{-2}dt$.
 In the long-wavelength limit of $W_k\to1$, the phase fluctuation dynamics exactly maps to that of a massless, minimally coupled scalar field propagating in a (2+1)-dimensional Friedmann-Lema{\^i}tre-Robertson-Walker space-time~\cite{1982Birrell.Davies,2005Jacobson}:

 The second and third terms in $W_k$ correspond to dipolar interaction and free-particle contribution respectively, which break Lorentz invariance at shorter wavelengths.

 By appropriately tuning the parameters $R$ (relative dipolar strength) and $A$ (dimensionless sound speed), one can simulate a variety of nonlinear trans-Planckian dispersions, as shown in \ref{fig:disp}.
-However, our aim here is to probe Planck-scale effects in cosmology via a dispersion of the form $k^2W_k|_{A\to\infty}=a^2\lambda_{pl}^{-2}F^2(k\lambda_{pl}/a)$~\cite{2001Brandenberger.MartinMPLA,2001Martin.BrandenbergerPRD,2001NiemeyerPRD,2001Niemeyer.ParentaniPRD,2001StarobinskyJEaTPL,2002Niemeyer.etalPRD,2002DanielssonPRD,2003Burgess.etalJ,2003ShankaranarayananCQG,2013Brandenberger.MartinCQG} --- wherein high-momentum modes fall back to the standard Lorentz-invariant dispersion after being redshifted to sub-Planckian scales by the expansion.
-In our system, this dispersion can now be realized by {\em further synchronizing} the trapping frequencies along radial and transverse directions such that $b=ab_z$, leading to
+However, our aim here is to probe Planck-scale effects in cosmology via a dispersion of the form $k^2W_k=a^2\lambda_{pl}^{-2}F^2(k\lambda_{pl}/a)$~\cite{2001Brandenberger.MartinMPLA,2001Martin.BrandenbergerPRD,2001NiemeyerPRD,2001Niemeyer.ParentaniPRD,2001StarobinskyJEaTPL,2002Niemeyer.etalPRD,2002Brandenberger.etalPRD,2002DanielssonPRD,2003Burgess.etalJHEP,2003ShankaranarayananCQG,2013Brandenberger.MartinCQG} --- wherein high-momentum modes fall back to the standard Lorentz-invariant dispersion after being redshifted to sub-Planckian scales by the expansion. { We can realize this cosmologically relevant dependence on $k\lambda_{pl}/a$ in the BEC dispersion by (i) employing a novel type of anisotropic scaling along radial and transverse directions such that $b=ab_z$, in addition to (ii) ignoring the free-particle contribution ($k^{2}d_{z,0}^2a^2\ll 4A$):